Anxiolytic: Antiepileptics

+Antiepileptics are rarely prescribed as an off-label treatment for anxiety disorders and post-traumatic stress disorders.
+There have been some suggestions that they may help with anxiety symptoms but there is generally a lack of research on its use.

+One antiepileptic, pregabalin, has been found to be better at treating GAD than a placebo, and comparable effects to benzodiazepines.
+It has also been shown be potentially efficient in treating social anxiety disorder.
+Gabapentin has been prescribed off-label for anxiety despite a lack of research evidence supporting such use, although some studies have indicated that it may relieve anxiety symptoms.
+The potential anxiolytic effect of tiagabine has been observed in some pre-clinical trials, but its effectiveness has not yet been proved.
+Similarly, there is a lack of research on valproate for the treatment of anxiety disorders.

 Antipsychotics

 Olanzapine and risperidone are atypical antipsychotics which are also effective in GAD and PTSD treatment.
 However, there is a higher chance of experiencing adverse effects than the other anti-anxiety medications.

 Beta-adrenoceptor antagonists

-Propranolol is originally used for heart diseases.
+Propranolol is originally used for high blood pressure and heart diseases.
 It can also be used to treat anxiety with symptoms like tremor or increased heart rate.
 They work on the nervous system and alleviate the symptoms as a relief.
+Propranolol is also commonly used for public speaking when one is nervous.